Agenda Committee of the Faculty Senate

 AT-LARGE AGENDA COMMITTEE MEMBERS

 Kevin McLaughlin is a Senior Lecturer in Finance, having joined UNH in the Fall of 2007.
 After completing a MS in Finance at Boston College, Kevin completed the coursework for a PhD at the University of Connecticut.
 His research area was in corporate governance and boards of directors.
 He has been teaching Finance since the Spring of 2000 and has taught undergraduate, MBA and MSF courses, recently in Investments, Derivatives, International Finance, Financial Institutions, and Financial Policy at Merrimack College, Suffolk University, the University of Connecticut, and at the University of New Hampshire.
 Prior to academia, Kevin worked in accounting and finance roles in manufacturing of medical devices, contract manufacturing of electronics, and in financial services (mutual funds).
 He has taken coursework related to intellectual property at UNH’s School of Law and occasionally consults with respect to valuation topics.
-From Fall of 2014 to Spring 2022, Kevin served as the Director of the Online and Part-Time MBA program at UNH’s Paul College of Business and Economics.
-This is his fourth year representing the Accounting & Finance Department on Faculty Senate and his first year on the Agenda Committee.
-Previously, he served on the Academic Programs Committee for three years and served a term as the APC co-chair.
+From Fall of 2014 to Spring 2022, Kevin served as the Director of the Online and Part Time MBA program at UNH’s Paul College of Business and Economics.
+This is his fifth year representing the Accounting & Finance Department on Faculty Senate, and this would be a second year of service as a member-at-large on the Agenda Committee.
+Kevin previously served for three years on the Academic Programs Committee, including a term as co-chair.

 EX-OFFICIO MEMBER